bede/deacon/README.md

 # Debug mode: see sequences with minimizer hits in stderr
 deacon filter -d --debug panhuman-1.k31w15.idx reads.fq.gz > filt.fq
 ```

+### Multithreading

+> [!NOTE]
+>
+> `deacon filter` uses 8 threads by default.
+Using more threads (e.g.  `--threads 16`) can accelerate filtering given sufficient resources, especially with uncompressed sequences whose processing is not rate limited by decompression.
+Since version `0.13.0`, Deacon writes gzipped output files (e.g `-o out.fastq.gz`) in parallel, providing particular practical benefit for applications involving compressed paired reads.
+When output file(s) ending in `.gz` are detected, half of the total `--threads` are assigned to to compression and filtering respectively.
+The compression thread allocation can be overriden with `--compression-threads`.
+For best performance avoid gzip compression where possible, and consider using Zstandard (.zst), which has native support in Deacon.

 ## Command line reference